David Havili: Super Rugby

-International
+International career

-Havili was a member of the New Zealand Under-20 side that finished third in the 2014 IRB Junior World Championship in his home country.
+Havili was a member of the New Zealand Under 20 side that finished third in the 2014 IRB Junior World Championship in his home country.
 He was not named in the initial squad, but was later called up to replace the injured Simon Hickey.

 Havili was called up to the All Blacks for the 2017 Rugby Championship squad after shoulder surgery ruled out Hurricanes back Jordie Barrett for the rest of the year.

-Havili made his All Blacks debut against the Pumas on 1 October 2017 at José Amalfitani Stadium in Buenos Aires, replacing in-form winger Rieko Ioane with only 10 minutes left of the match.
+Havili made his All Blacks debut against the Pumas on 1 October 2017 at José Amalfitani Stadium in Buenos Aires, replacing in form winger Rieko Ioane with only 10 minutes left of the match.
 Despite only 10 minutes of game time Havili scored a try in the last minute of the test, allowing the All Blacks to beat Los Pumas 39–22.
 His standout performance against Argentina saw him named on the bench the following week against South Africa where he replaced the injured Nehe Milner-Skudder shortly before half time.
 Havili was the best performing substitute off the bench in that fixture, setting up Damian McKenzie's try to make the score a 25–24 win over the Springboks for New Zealand.

 Havili played in three games on the 2017 end of year tour, the first of which was a quiet performance in a 23–18 loss to the Wallabies where he replaced Lima Sopoaga off the bench.
 Havili earned his first start for the All Blacks on 5 November 2017 in a 31–22 win over the Barbarians where he was replaced by Sopoaga in the 46th minute.
 Havili also started for the All Blacks ten days later in a 28–23 win over a French side where he produced a good performance and was not subbed off.